tocco934/aws-foundry-ssl/README.md

 _Note:_ You'll need some technical expertise to get this running.
 It's not necessarily click-ops, but it's close.

-Full instructions TBC.
 You can also refer to the original repo's wiki, but the gist is:

+### Foundry Download

-- Download the NodeJS install of FoundryVTT from Foundry's website, upload it to Google Drive
+- Download the `NodeJS` installer for FoundryVTT from Foundry's website, upload it to Google Drive
-  - Make the link publicly shared
+  - Make the link publicly shared (anyone with the link can view)
   - Make note of the link
+  - Foundry 11.309 or greater is recommended due to fixing a major security flaw in the WebP decoder

+### AWS Setup

-- Set up an SSH key in AWS EC2, under Key Pairs (you only ever need to do this _once_, you can reuse it again if needed.
-Consider rotating keys for better security)
+- Create up an SSH key in AWS EC2, under `EC2 / Network & Security / Key Pairs`
+  - You only need to do this once.
+If you tear down and redeploy the stack you can reuse the same SSH key
+  - However, consider rotating keys as a good security practise
-  - Keep the downloaded private keypair file safe, you'll need it for SCP / PuTTy / SSH access
+  - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for SCP / PuTTy / SSH access
-- Then upload the CloudFormation script from the `/cloudformation/` folder to AWS, and fill in _all_ the details.
-Pay particular attention to:
+- Then go to CloudFormation and choose to Create a Stack with new resources
+  - Leave `Template is Ready` selected
+  - Choose `Upload a template file`
+  - Upload the `/cloudformation/Foundry_Deployment.template` file
+  - Fill in and check _all_ the details.
+I've tried to provide sensible defaults.
+The ones you should pay _particular_ attention to are:
-  - Add the Google Drive link for downloading Foundry
+    1. Add the Google Drive link for downloading Foundry
+    2. Set an admin user password (for IAM)
+    3. Enter your fully qualified domain eg. `mydomain.com`, do _not_ include any `www` or any other prefix
+    4. Enter your email address for LetsEncrypt
-  - Choose the SSH keypair you set up
+    5. Choose the SSH keypair you set up for the EC2
+    6. (optional) Add your IP to be allowed incoming access via SSH eg. `123.45.67.89/32`.
+The `/32` is required and will scope the range to your IP only.
+You can manually set this up later in EC2 Security Groups if you need.
+    7. Choose an S3 bucket name for storing files.
+This must be globally unique and not use `.`

 It should be pretty automated from there.
 Again, just be careful of the LetsEncrypt deploy limits.
 If need be, set the LetsEncrypt testing option to `False` if you are deploying rapidly.